Is Debt Settlement Better or Worse Than Chapter 13 Bankruptcy?

 There are still limitations on who can file a Chapter 13 bankruptcy, though.
 “You don’t get the right to file bankruptcy, you have to qualify for a Chapter 13, which means your income has to meet the means tests,” says Tayne. “ Then, you have to provide a proposed plan on how you’re going to pay back your creditors.”

-If you’re already behind on your bills (creditors are unlikely to accept less than the full amount owed if you’re current) and primarily have unsecured debts, then debt settlement might be a good option.
+If you’re already behind on your bills (creditors are unlikely to accept less than the full amount owed if you’re current) and primarily have unsecured debts, and qualify (or can't afford) an option like a debt management plan, then debt settlement might be your best option.

 You could benefit by repaying less money and may be able to set up a monthly payment plan for the settled amount.
 Tayne also points out that when you apply for insurance or financial accounts in the future, “they may ask if you’ve filed bankruptcy.
 But they generally won’t ask if you’ve settled debts.”